Economy of Pakistan: Agriculture, fishing, forestry and livestock

 The majority of the population, directly or indirectly, is dependent on this sector, contributing about 23.0% of the gross domestic product (GDP) and accounting for 37.4% of the employed labor force in 2021.
 It is the largest source of foreign exchange earnings.
 The most important crops are wheat, sugarcane, cotton, and rice, accounting for more than 75% of the value of total crop output.
 Pakistan's largest food crop is wheat.
 In 2017, Pakistan produced 26,674,000 tonnes of wheat, almost equal to all of Africa (27.1 million tonnes) and more than all of South America (25.9 million tonnes), according to the FAOSTAT.
 In the market year of 2018/19, Pakistan exported a record 4.5 million tonnes of rice.

-Pakistan is a net food exporter, except in occasional years when its harvest is adversely affected by droughts.
-Pakistan exports rice, cotton, fish, fruits (especially Oranges and Mangoes), and vegetables and imports vegetable oil, wheat, pulses, and consumer foods.
-The economic importance of agriculture has declined since independence when its share of GDP was around 53%.